interledger/rfcs/0000-stream/0000-stream.md

 draft: 1
 ---

-# STREAM: A Multiplexed Money and Data Transport Protocol for ILP
+# STREAM: A Multiplexed Money and Data Transport for ILP

 ## 1. Introduction